-Practitioners can often feel very overwhelmed when faced with clients who present with complex and multiple needs.
-This course offers participants to understand the key concepts in dual diagnosis.
-It begins by offering a clear insight into the differences and overlap between substance misuse and mental health problems.
-This explains why dual diagnosis rapidly becomes bigger than the sum of its parts.
-The course then demonstrates different sub-types of dual diagnosis clients who present with different challenges to services whether it is primary mental health, personality disorder or substance misuse led.
+Practitioners often feel de-skilled when faced with clients who present with complex and multiple needs.
+This course offers participants the opportunity to understand how mental health and substances interact in clear and practical ways.
+It begins by offering a clear insight into the differences and overlap between substance misuse and mental health problems, explaining why dual diagnosis rapidly becomes bigger than the sum of its parts.
+The course then identifies different sub-types of dual diagnosis clients.
+These present different challenges to services and the course shows how approaches can be tailor to each group..

-The programme then goes on to map critical phases of change in dual diagnosis and offers practitioners practical skills in manging each phase.
+The programme then goes on to map critical phases of change in dual diagnosis using the Osher & Kofoed stage model and offers practitioners practical skills in manging each phase.
 This includes building relationships and sustaining strong alliances, tipping point points of change and treatment interventions.
 The course offers practitioners key psycho-social skills in abating common mental health symptoms to allow client to focus on recovery process.

 Who is This Course For?

 The programme is suitable for anyone working with complex needs including housing teams, substance misuse teams, criminal justice team and wider services.

 Also Available to be Delivered Online?

 1 or 2 day course (9.30-4.30)

 Max Number of Attendees